-Suggested course sequencing and enrollment to complete the full program in 2 academic years.
-GE - Geneva/Portage Courses GEN - RCHS Taught General Ed Courses NSG - Nursing BSN Core Courses
+Suggested course sequencing and enrollment to complete the Full Traditional track in two (2) academic years.
+Accelerated Transfer track may be completed in one (1) academic year.

+GE - Geneva/Portage Courses GEN - RCHS taught General Ed Courses NSG - Nursing BSN Core Courses

 A minimum of 27 (up to a total of 44) Pre- and Co-requisite general education course semester credits may be transferred from an institution of higher education accredited by an agency recognized by the U.S. Department of Education.

-Prior core nursing education and verified current RN licensure transfers 40 semester credits.
-A maximum of 17 General Education (GE) course semester credits may be taken at RCHS through an Education Provider Agreeement with Geneva College/Portage Learning.
+A maximum of 17 General Education (GE) course semester credits may be taken at RCHS through an Education Provider Agreement with Geneva College/Portage Learning.